faismfanu/Blogging_Platform/README.md

 7. Apply migrations: `python manage.py migrate`
 8. Run the development server: `python manage.py runserver`

-Now, the Django Blog API is up and running.
+Now, the Django Blogging Platform is up and running.
 You can access the API endpoints as described above.

 ## Documentation